 These areas are also known as no man's land, they are no villages or nomads, only wild animals wandering.

-They are 2 ways to travel double lake, travel from western Tibet and travel from Namtso Lake.
+They are 2 ways to travel twin lake, travel from western Tibet, and travel from Namtso Lake.

 4. Qinghai Tibet Train

 The Train from Qinghai to Tibet with 1956 km in total connecting Xining in Qinghai and Lhasa in Tibet also includes some of the grassland beauties of northern Nagqu Prefecture.

 5. Travel from Golmud to Lhasa via Nagqu

 There is 1050 km from Golmud to Lhasa.
 Golmud is famous for Kekexili, which is known as the Changtang in Tibetan.